AMReX-Astro/Castro/docs/dev/_sources/creating_a_problem.rst.txt

   * ``inputs`` : this is the main inputs file that controls Castro and AMReX's behavior.

-  * ``probin`` : this is the problem-specific inputs file that contains Fortran namelists with problem parameters as well as any paramters for external physics (e.g., from the StarKiller Microphysics)

 The best way to get started writing a new problem is to copy an existing problem setup into a new directory.